-Headquartered in beautiful Loveland Colorado, and established in 2004, EstesGroup employees averages 25+ years of discrete manufacturing and distribution industry experience which they leverage to ensure client success.
+Headquartered in beautiful Loveland Colorado, and established in 2004, EstesGroup (www.estesgrp.com) employees averages 25+ years of discrete manufacturing and distribution industry experience which they leverage to ensure client success.
 Their employees are spread-out throughout the United States which maximizes talent and local presence for their clients.
-EstesGroup is a Prophet 21 and Epicor ERP 10 reseller, implementer, and hosting provider.
-They also sell and implement on-premise and cloud technology managed services depending on client needs and requirements throughout the United States.
-For more information, please visit www.estesgrp.com.
+EstesGroup is a certified reseller, certified implementor, and certified hosting provider for Prophet 21 and Epicor ERP 10.
+They implement full service cloud, hosted, or on-premise solutions based on client needs and requirements.

 About Epicor Software Corporation

-Epicor, Prophet 21, and the Epicor logo are trademarks or registered trademarks of Epicor Software Corporation, registered in the United States and other countries.
-Other trademarks referenced are the property of their respective owners.
-The product and service offerings depicted in this document are produced by Epicor Software Corporation.
+Epicor and the Epicor logo are trademarks of Epicor Software Corporation, registered in the United States and other countries.
+Other trademarks used are the property of their respective owners.
+The product and service offerings depicted in this document are produced by EstesGroup and/or Epicor Software Corporation.

 You’ve heard the term Smart Manufacturing or Industry 4.0; but what does that really mean for your manufacturing company?
 Can a company be “Smart” and use basic software like Quickbooks or do you need to have a real Enterprise Resource Planning (ERP) system?
 The short answer is: yes, your company needs an ERP system to truly adopt Smart manufacturing and be ahead (or even keep pace) with the competition.

 For those still wondering what Smart manufacturing or Industry 4.0 are, don’t worry, the terms are newer and only recently been used in a fairly regular manner.
 Smart Manufacturing is, simply put, the melding of operations technology (OT) and information technology (IT).
 Industry 4.0 and Smart Manufacturing are really the newest phase or a new Industrial Revolution if you will hitting manufacturing on a worldwide scale.